-The date for financial counterparties (FC) to conduct the ‘clearing obligation assessment’ is soon approaching.
+The anniversary date for financial counterparties (FC) to conduct the ‘clearing obligation assessment’ is approaching.
 The clearing obligation assessment determines whether an FC is considered a Small FC (SFC) under EMIR Refit/UK EMIR Refit.
-This category of entity was introduced on 17 June 2019 when EMIR Refit came into force to reduce the clearing obligation for smaller financial firms.

 What are the categories of FCs?

 *An FC+ is an FC conducting large volumes of derivative trading activity.

 What’s the clearing threshold?

 The threshold is different for each asset class as per the following the table:

 |Credit derivative contracts||EUR 1 billion|

 |Equity derivative contracts||EUR 1 billion|

 |Foreign exchange derivative contracts||EUR 3 billion|